MicrosoftDocs/Viva/Teams-insights/teams-app.md

 ### How it works

-The personal insights and actions in the Insights app are based on your Exchange Online mailbox data, such as email and calendar data.
+The personal insights and actions in Microsoft Viva Insights are based on your Exchange Online mailbox data, such as email and calendar data.
 The insights are derived from data that is already available to you in your Exchange Online mailbox.
 For example, if you want to determine what commitments you made to others, you could manually review each email in your mailbox.
 The Insights app simply saves you from this tedious process.

 <!-- VERIFY THAT THE FOLLOWING NOTE STILL APPLIES -->